Unveiling the population of massive quenched galaxies at $z\ge2$ in the COLIBRE simulations - I. Galaxy demographics: Introduction

 The high number densities inferred from the first \textit{JWST} observations were initially difficult to reconcile with the hierarchical $\Lambda$ Cold Dark Matter (hereafter $\Lambda$CDM) model; these objects appeared too massive for the early epochs at which they are detected and would require implausibly high star formation efficiencies \citep{boylan-kolchin23}.
 However, as observational samples have grown, through large photometric surveys \citep[e.g.][]{baker25b, stevenson25} and spectroscopic confirmations \citep[e.g.][]{nanayakkara25, zhang25} extending to $z \gtrsim 2$, the inferred number densities have consistently decreased, easing much of the tension.
 In fact, the initially reported high number densities by \citet{carnall23} have since been revised downward in light of more recent analyses.
 However, they remain more than a factor of two higher than earlier ground-based estimates.
 New surveys are beginning to unveil the diverse properties of MQGs, extending stellar mass and star formation rate (SFR) measurements to include dust content \citep{lee24}, sizes \citep{kawinwanichakij25} and kinematics \citep{pascalau25}, and they are enabling comparisons with lower-$z$ counterparts.

 The short timescales on which MQGs form and quench are also puzzling.
 Spectroscopic observations indicate that some quenched systems must have formed rapidly, as early as when the Universe was about or even less than one Gyr old \citep[with examples at $z \approx 11$;][]{glazebrook24}.
 These studies suggest that strong starburst episodes drive this early mass assembly \citep{forrest20}.
 In the local Universe, feedback processes explain the quiescent state of galaxies \citep[e.g.][]{man18}; these include internal mechanisms such as supernova (SN) and active galactic nucleus (AGN) feedback and external influences such as interactions with, and regulation by, the environment.
 SN feedback is insufficient to quench massive systems and predominantly affects lower-mass galaxies \citep{benson03}, even at high redshifts \citep[e.g.][]{gelli23}; while it is believed that environment is already important at high redshifts \citep[e.g.][]{jin24}, its role in quenching massive galaxies seems to be minor \citep[e.g.][]{lee15, shuntov25}.
+Given the short quenching timescales of MQGs, AGN feedback is therefore considered the most plausible mechanism.
+This process involves the injection of energy and momentum by central supermassive black holes (BHs) into their surroundings and is supported by growing observational evidence of AGN activity in these systems \citep{martinez-marin24, d'eugenio24, park24, stevenson25, baker25b}.